Contrasens/GoWaterPi/README.md

 # GoWaterPi
-A plant irigation system based in Raspberry Pi
+A plant irigation system based on Raspberry Pi